 This section shall include a compilation of information on the data and parameters that are not monitored throughout the crediting period but that are determined only once and thus remains fixed throughout the crediting period and that are available when validation is undertaken.
-The parameters chosen for the calculation of emission reductions were ex-ante.
+Almost all data of Sacre 2 project activity become available only after validation of the project activity and are monitored during the crediting period. (see table in section B.7.1).

-Data / Parameter: Area
+Data / Parameter:

-Data unit: $\mathrm{km}^2$
+Data unit: $m^2$

 Description:

-Source of data used: Surface area at full reservoir level
+Source of data to be Surface area at full reservoir level

+used:

-Value applied: $0.79 \text{ km}^2$
+Value of data applied $0 \text{ m}^2$

+for the purpose of

+calculating expected

+emission reductions in

+section B.5

+Description of n/a

+measurement methods

+and procedures to be

+applied:

-Justification of the Data is monitored only at start of the project.
+QA/QC procedures to Data is validated only at start of the project.
 The value is estimated by the

-choice of data or national electricity agency at the concession phase and is thoroughly calculated
+be applied: national electricity agency at the concession phase and is thoroughly calculated

-description of and determined during the environmental licensing phase (very low uncertainty
+and determined during the environmental licensing phase (very low uncertainty

-measurement methods level).
+level).

-and procedures actually

-applied:

 Any comment: